BryanZhang938/recipe-complexity-insights/README.md

   frameborder="0"
 ></iframe>

-For this test, we have a test statistic of approximately 0.177 as indicated by the red vertical bar on the graph above.
-This yields the p-value of approximately 0.0, so we are able to reject the Null Hypothesis and can conclude that the missingness of ratings depends on the complexity score of a recipe.
+In this test, the observed test statistic is approximately **0.177** (as indicated by the red vertical bar).
+The resulting p-value is approximately **0.0**, which leads us to reject the null hypothesis.
+Thus, we conclude that the missingness in the `rating` column is dependent on the complexity score of a recipe.

+### Missingness Dependency: Preparation Time (Minutes)

-We now continue by examining the missingness of `rating` in `recipes` by testing its dependency on the `minutes` column.
-We will similarly perform another permutation test.
-So, we propose the following Null and Alternate Hypotheses and the Test Statistic and the Significance Level.
+We further assess the missingness in `rating` by testing its dependency on the `minutes` column using a similar permutation test.
+The hypotheses for this test are:

-**Null Hypothesis**: The missingness of ratings does not depend on the minutes needed to make the recipe.
+- **Null Hypothesis:** The missingness of ratings does not depend on the minutes needed to prepare the recipe.

-**Alternate Hypothesis**: The missingness of ratings depends on the minutes needed to make the recipe.
+- **Alternate Hypothesis:** The missingness of ratings depends on the minutes required to prepare the recipe.

-**Test Statistic**: The absolute difference of the mean minutes taken to make the recipe between the recipes without missing ratings and the recipes with missing ratings.
+**Test Statistic:**  The absolute difference in the mean preparation time between recipes with missing ratings and those with non-missing ratings.

-**Significance Level**: 0.05
+**Significance Level:** 0.05

-We simulate 1,000 test statistics to yield the following empirical distribution.
+Again, we simulated 1,000 test statistics to create an empirical distribution.

 <iframe
   src="assets/missingness2.html"